 9- Replace 30 minutes of TV time with 30 extra minutes of devotion/prayer time.

 Read a devotional or bible story with your family and have a discussion about it.
 Even young kids can get involved in this.
-Here is a great devotional for kids: (read a devotion every night)
+You can print out & make these prayer hands:

 10- Do not complain.